SuperFabius/A250220_DEVEL/MS_DOS211/README.md

 See: https://github.com/keyvin/v20mbc-msdos

-In this folder there are the current files to try the MS-DOS v2.11 porting by Kevin on the V20-MBC.
+In this folder there are the needed files to try the MS-DOS v2.11 porting by Kevin on the V20-MBC.

 ### HOW TO DO: